Unimog 405: 1994 – 2000: Development phase

 The planning of the Unimog 405 project began in 1994.
 According to Unimog engineer Carl-Heinz Vogler, a market analysis showed that Unimog customers demanded a more dedicated implement carrier version of the Unimog.
-At Daimler-Benz it was decided to make a forward-control vehicle with reducued off-road capability but improved implement carrier capabilities.
+At Daimler-Benz it was decided to make a forward-control vehicle with reduced off-road capability but improved implement carrier capabilities.
 This marks a paradigmatic change in Unimog design.
 The new Unimog series was supposed to have four options for mounting implements: In front, in back, on the bed, and in between the axles.
 Also, the new implement carrier Unimog, which would later become the 405, was planned to have a much more sophisticated single- or dual-circuit hydraulics system than previous Unimogs.
 Eventually, in 1996, the board of directors and the works council agreed upon developing and producing the new Unimog series at the Mercedes-Benz-Werk Gaggenau.
 Original development was carried out within 39 months, from 1996 until 2000.
 Former DaimlerChrysler developed a product requirements document together with selected customers and equipment manufacturers.
 Key points were, among others, increased driver comfort and functionality, one-man operation, increased payload, tractor operation, road-rail operation, compatibility with existing tools, and increased economy.
 DaimlerChrysler engineers used computerised design tools such as CAD, FEM, as well as driving dynamics and road simulation in the Unimog 405's development; previous Unimog series – such as the Unimog 406 – were mostly developed with conventional (i.e. largely non-computerised) engineering methods.